 There are many students who enjoy biology but are not interested in pursuing an MBBS.
 There are a variety of courses available for them.
-Even if you want to be a doctor but are unable to pass your NEET exams with excellent marks, you may pursue these alternative medical courses, which are highly valued.
+Even if you want to be a doctor but cannot pass your NEET exams with outstanding marks, you may pursue these alternative medical courses, which are highly valued.

-This page will provide you with a list of jobs you may pursue after completing your 12 in medical school, mostly in physics, chemistry, and biology.
-After completing these courses, you will be able to work as a doctor or other medical professional.
-Before applying for these courses, there are a few things you should consider.
+This page will provide a list of jobs you may pursue after completing your 12 in medical school, mostly in physics, chemistry, and biology.
+After completing these courses, you can work as a doctor or other medical professional.
+Before applying for these courses, you should consider a few things.

-To be eligible for any of these courses, you must have a minimum grade point average of 40% to 65% in the following 12th-grade subjects: Physics, Chemistry, and Biology.
 In addition, the applicant must be at least 17 years old.
-Let's take a look at the various courses you can apply for after you've proven your eligibility to take exams.
+Let's look at the various courses you can apply for after you've proven your eligibility to take exams.

 A list of courses available after the 12th grade in medicine